-Country superstar, Las Vegas headliner accused of sexual assault
+Country superstar, Las Vegas headliner fires back on assault charges

 Brooks is scheduled to return to his “Plus One” residency at the Colosseum at Caesars Palace on Thursday, Saturday and Sunday.

-According to her lawsuit, Roe began working for Books in 2017.
+According to her lawsuit, Roe began working for Brooks in 2017.
 She was originally hired by Brooks wife, country superstar Trisha Yearwood, in 1999.

-CNN reports that in his complaint as plaintiff John Doe, Brooks says defendant Roe’s attorney sent him a “confidential” demand letter alleging sexual misconduct after he declined Roe’s request for “salaried employment and medical benefits.”
+As plaintiff John Doe, Brooks claims that defendant Roe’s attorney sent him a “confidential” demand letter alleging sexual misconduct after he declined Roe’s request for “salaried employment and medical benefits.”

 “Defendant’s allegations are not true,” Brooks’ previous lawsuit, filed in Mississippi, states.
 “Defendant is well aware, however, of the substantial, irreparable damage such false allegations would do to Plaintiff’s well-earned reputation as a decent and caring person, along with the unavoidable damage to his family and the irreparable damage to his career and livelihood that would result if she made good on her threat to ‘publicly file’ her fabricated lawsuit.”